-But the locals here mostly speak Kokborok language.
+But the locals here mostly speak the Kokborok language.
 The people of the tribe living here mostly use the Bengali languages like Sabroom and Chakra.
-Some people also speak in Rankahal and Halam languages.
+Some people also speak Rankahal and Halam languages.

 More recently, young Tripura women like to wear blouses in place of Risa but on the occasion of weddings, it is mandatory for them to wear Risa.
 These women of Tripura also love to wear different fashion accessories, particularly beads and coin strands around their necks.
 The striped layout of the risa is supplemented with varying patterns of embroidery.
 The usual costume for men is a garment known as rikutu gamcha worn with a shirt known as kubai.
 They love to wear different fashion accessories mainly coin strands and plethora of beads around their necks.